 By Munsif Vengattil

-(Reporting by Munsif Vengattil in Bengaluru; Editing by Bernard Orr and Saumyadeb Chakrabarty)
+(Reporting by Munsif Vengattil in Bengaluru; Additional reporting by Paresh Dave in San Francisco; Editing by Shailesh Kuber and Tom brown)